IBM/aspera-cli/docs/README.erb.md

 #### User key registration

 The public key must be assigned to your user.
-This can be done in two manners:
+This can be done in two manners as follows.

 ##### Graphically